kodus/sentry/README.md

 This package is an alternative to the [official PHP client](https://github.com/getsentry/sentry-php) for Sentry.

-The client is (by and large) a single class backed by a bunch of simple model objects that match the shape of the Sentry ingestion API end-point it gets posted to.
+The library consists of a client class, an event-model model that matches the shape of the Sentry API, and an interface for extensions.

 The API deviates from the [Unified API](https://docs.sentry.io/clientdev/unified-api/) recommendation - our goal is to log detailed exceptions, and capture log-entries leading up to those exceptions, with as little